 Why did the Zebedees' mother request this?This clearly indicates that the woman is not realizing what this would curtail.
 She wants the best for her children and this is portrayed in her request.

 But she doesn't realize the work needed and the change of heart needed for one to return to the spiritual realm.
 And she doesn't realize the process that is required.

 In other words, the Supreme Being doesn't want us to return to the spiritual realm unless we are ready.
 The citizens of the spiritual realm want to be with the Supreme Being.
 They love Him and want to please Him.

 This does not come easily.
-It is not a matter of just going to church on Sundays and proclaiming we are saved.
-To 'graduate' back to the spiritual world, we have to make a complete change in direction and focus, where we seek to please the Supreme Being rather than seeking to please ourselves.
+It is not a matter of just proclaiming we are saved.
+Graduating to the spiritual world requires making a complete change in direction and focus: One where we seek to please the Supreme Being rather than seeking to please ourselves.

-In this state, and in this state only, we may return home to the spiritual world and resume our loving relationship with God.
-It is a matter of loving service.
+Should we redevelop our innate love for God, we may return home to the spiritual world and resume our loving relationship with Him.
+It is a matter of relationship.
 This is why Jesus also said:

 “Not everyone who says to me ‘Lord, Lord,’ will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven.”
-(Matt.
-7:21)
+(Matthew 7:21)